phorton1/Arduino-fridgeController/docs/readme.md

 ## B. Design Overview

-Physically, I have decided to break the design into two parts.
+Physically, I have decided to break the physical design into two circuits.
+Each parts will have a PCB and a 3D printed box..

 The first part is the **miniBox** which is relatively simple, and which will sit atop the inverter in a 3D printed enclosure.
 The second part will be the more complicated ESP32 based **Controller** which will live in a kitchen cabinet and have an external WS2812b LED.

 ### miniBox